Malindi - North Coast of Kenya

 The Swahili coast, a glorious ribbon of silver and sapphire, crashing surf and bright coral, is steeped in a turbulent history pre-dating Da Gama.
 The Swahili culture, a fabulous fusion of Arab, African, and Portuguese has created a pace of life, a style of cuisine and a mosaic of architecture, heritage, myth and magic that is found nowhere else in the world.

-Location and seasons The resort is situated in on the Silversands Beach in Malindi, Kenya.
-It is approximately 140km north of Mombasa and 15 minutes from Malindi Airport.
-The nearest town is Malindi and is roughly 3km or 5 minutes by road.
+Location and seasons The resort is on Silversands Beach, 3 km from Malindi and close to Malindi Airport.
 Kenya's north coast, one of her most popular beach holiday destinations, offers clear blue sea, marine parks, excellent water sports, coral reefs, monsoon winds, numerous hotels and beach resorts, family vacations, sun n sand, cultural and beach travel and more.
 Close to Mombasa, it is also within easy reach of Malindi, Lamu, Diani and many other popular Kenya safari resort hotels.